magnumjs/mag.js/examples/tutorials/intro-part2.md

 Here we create another model-level method to avoid hardcoding any business logic in our view.

 Here is where we show the discounted amount, but only if a discount is present.
-Again we make use of the pattern condition ? [content] : null
+Again we make use of the pattern condition ? [content] : ''

 > You may have noticed there is some duplicate logic between `calcPrice` and `calcDiscount`.
 In a real app, you can avoid this duplication by creating a helper method for calculating a total without discount.